hannahgooding/hannahgooding/getting-into-tech.md

 After this I set my sights on getting onto the Founders and Coders (FAC) bootcamp because they offer an amazing curriculum with mentorship and employment support.
 There are [pre-requisites](https://www.foundersandcoders.com/apply/#application-requirements) to getting onto the bootcamp, so this gave me more structure for my learning.
-Oh, and because the bootcamp is communnity run it is absolutely free!
+Oh, and because the bootcamp is community run it is absolutely free!
 Other bootcamps can cost upwards of £8k, so I was desperate to get on, which gave me even more motivation to learn.

 Whilst making my way through the course pre-reqs, I attended [codebar](https://codebar.io/) meetups every week where I would be able to iron out any questions with a coach FOR FREE with FREE PIZZA!